ats4u/react-hookless/README.md

 re-renderings.

-Then, render the application object.
+Then render the application object.

 ```javascript
 import { StrictMode } from "react";